lilyminium/diverse-dataset-discovery/README.md

 ```
 $ python bin/select-interesting-molecules_2.2.0_v1.py --help
-usage: select-interesting-molecules_2.2.0_v1.py
-       [-h] -i INPUT [-o OUTPUT] [-n ONLY_TOP_N]
+usage: select-interesting-molecules_2.2.0_v1.py [-h] -i INPUT [-o OUTPUT]
+                                                [-n ONLY_TOP_N] [-np NPROC]
+                                                [-oc OUTPUT_COUNT]
+                                                [-of OUTPUT_FULL]
-       [-np NPROC] [-of OUTPUT_CSV] [-c COUNT_THRESHOLD]
+                                                [-c COUNT_THRESHOLD]

-Select molecules with chemistries where we are seeking to improve
+Select molecules with chemistries where we are seeking to improve data coverage.
-data coverage.
-This takes in a multi-molecule SMILES file and outputs
+This takes in a multi-molecule SMILES file and outputs a multi-molecule SMILES
-a multi-molecule SMILES file, where each molecule is on a separate line.
+file, where each molecule is on a separate line.
-The chemistries we are selecting for include a list of functional groups
+The chemistries we are selecting for include a list of functional groups and
-and openff-2.2.0.offxml parameters for which there is low coverage
+openff-2.2.0.offxml parameters for which there is low coverage in our already
-in our already available data.
+available data.

 options:
   -h, --help            show this help message and exit
   -i INPUT, --input INPUT
-                        Path to a file containing SMILES
+                        Path to a file containing SMILES strings, with one on
-                        strings, with one on each line.
+                        each line.
   -o OUTPUT, --output OUTPUT
                         Path to the output SMILES file.
 (Default: output.smi)
   -n ONLY_TOP_N, --only-top-n ONLY_TOP_N
-                        Only write the top N molecules to
-                        the output file.
-If not specified,
+                        Only write the top N molecules to the output file.
+If
-                        write all molecules.
+                        not specified, write all molecules.
   -np NPROC, --nproc NPROC
                         Number of processes to use.
 (Default: 1)
-  -of OUTPUT_CSV, --output-csv OUTPUT_CSV
+  -oc OUTPUT_COUNT, --output-count OUTPUT_COUNT
-                        If specified, write matches to low
+                        If specified, write the counts of each group as a CSV
+                        to the given path.
+  -of OUTPUT_FULL, --output-full OUTPUT_FULL
-                        coverage groups as a CSV to the
+                        If specified, write matches to low coverage groups as a
-                        given path.
-Each group will be a
+                        CSV to the given path.
+Each group will be a column,
-                        column, with boolean values to
-                        indicate if this group is present
+                        with boolean values to indicate if this group is
-                        in the molecule.
-Each row will
-                        correspond to a molecule in the
+                        present in the molecule.
+Each row will correspond to a
-                        input file.
-A column 'Count' will
+                        molecule in the input file.
+A column 'Count' will be
-                        be included to indicate the total
-                        number of matches.
-If not
+                        included to indicate the total number of matches.
+If
-                        specified, this file will not be
+                        not specified, this file will not be written.
-                        written.
   -c COUNT_THRESHOLD, --count-threshold COUNT_THRESHOLD
-                        Number of matches to groups with
-                        low existing data coverage.
-Only
+                        Number of matches to groups with low existing data
-                        molecules with a count greater than
+                        coverage.
+Only molecules with a count greater than or
-                        or equal to this threshold will be
-                        written as output.
+                        equal to this threshold will be written as output.
                         (Default: 1)
 ```

 ###  1.4. <a name='Contributingdataback'></a>Contributing data back